me2d09/minischool/_talks/urikova.md

 ---
   title: "Structural variations in lanthanide oxalates series"
-  presenter: Daniela Veronika Ciesarová
+  presenter: Daniela Veronika Uríková
-  order: 1
+  order:
-  time: "13:30"
+  time:
   year: 2024
 ---
 Oxalates are simple, low-cost, but crucial compounds in the technology